wzy19840102/academic/mypage/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---

-I was a researcher in the 3D geoinformation research group, at the Delft University of Technology, in the Netherlands.
-I hold a PhD degree in Geomatics (graduated on 9 June 2015).
-My PhD research topic was "Navigation for first responders", which was supervised by prof.dr.
-S. Zlatanova (co-promotor) and Prof. dr. ir.
-P.J.M. van Oosterom  (promotor).
-In my PhD study, I focused on the approaches supporting path planning for first responder in the presence of moving obstacles.
+I am a postdoc working in the Department of human geography and spatial planning at the Utrecht University.
+Before this, I was a postdoc in the GIScience research group at the Heidelberg University, Germany.
+I hold a PhD degree from the Delft University of Technology, in the Netherlands (graduated on 9 June 2015).
+My PhD research topic was "Navigation for first responders", which was supervised by [prof.dr.
+S. Zlatanova](https://research.unsw.edu.au/people/professor-sisi-zlatanova) and [Prof. dr. ir.
+P.J.M. van Oosterom](https://www.tudelft.nl/bk/over-faculteit/hoogleraren/profdrir-pjm-van-oosterom/).
+I am focused on spatial data modeling, processing, management and analysis.
+My fields of expertise include geomatics, artificial intelligence (e.g., multi-agent system, machine learning), path planning, and optimization algorithms, etc. All of my publications can be found in [Google Scholar](https://scholar.google.com/citations?user=GkWO0hcAAAAJ&hl=en) and [ResearchGate](https://www.researchgate.net/profile/Zhiyong_Wang18).
+Currently I am working on the Vitality Data Center (VDC) project, which studies the relationship between built environments (streets, buildings, and green spaces) and physical activities (e.g., walking, biking, and running).